arpitjain099/digitalgov.gov/content/guides/accessibility-for-teams/visual-design.md

 1. Provide good contrast.
 Make sure the contrast between the text and background is greater than or equal to 4.5:1 for small text and 3:1 for large text.
    - Test your color palette for accessible combinations with [Accessible Color Palette Builder](https://toolness.github.io/accessible-color-matrix/) or [Contrast Grid](http://contrast-grid.eightshapes.com/).
-   - Measure the contrast between text and backgound colors with tools like [WebAIM's Color Contrast Checker](http://webaim.org/resources/contrastchecker/) or a [Sketch plugin](https://github.com/getflourish/Sketch-Color-Contrast-Analyser).
+   - Measure the contrast between text and background colors with tools like [WebAIM's Color Contrast Checker](http://webaim.org/resources/contrastchecker/) or a [Sketch plugin](https://github.com/getflourish/Sketch-Color-Contrast-Analyser).
 2. Exceptions:
    - Color contrast ratio requirements apply to text and graphics that are essential for understanding the content or functionality.
 You don’t need to meet color contrast requirements for logos or incidental graphic elements.
    - Text that is part of a disabled control's state or disabled buttons does not need to meet the minimum contrast ratio.